Skip to Content

 Kayaking on Siltcoos Lake is so much fun!

-Lighthouse at Heceta Head near the Oregon coast town of Florence
+Lighthouse at Heceta Head overlooking the ocean.

 Heceta Head at Florence Beach in Oregon